mrc-ide/individual/README.md

 docker build . -f docker/Dockerfile.dev -t [your image name]
 ```

+## The Basics

+### Execution loop

+### API

+#### Simulation state

+#### Scheduling

+#### Rendering

 ## Usage

-Please refer to the "Modelling" vignette for a tutorial on how to create a basic
+Please refer to the "Modelling" vignette for a tutorial on how to start making
-SIR model.
+SIR models

 ## Code organisation

-*frame.R* - Defines the SimFrame class.
-This is the interface for process
-functions to access the simulation state.
+*R/simulation.R* - Contains the main entry point and configuration for models.

-*individual.R* - Defines classes for individuals, states, variables and constants.
+*R/individual.R* - Defines classes for individuals, states, variables and constants.

-*updates.R* - Defines Update classes for states and variables.
-This is the
-interface for process functions to update the simulation state.

-*simulation.R* - Defines the simulation output class and the main simulation
+*R/api.R* - Defines the R api for processes and listeners

-loop.
+*src/* - The C++ side of the R interface

+*inst/include/State.h* - The simulation state code
+*inst/include/Scheduler.h* - The scheduler code
+*inst/include/Process.h* - The C++ api for user processes and listeners

-*tests* - are divided into unit and integration tests.
+*tests/* - are divided into unit and integration tests.
 Integration tests are
 strongly recommended for large process functions and unit tests for model
 calculations.